SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta3 Spring Blossom Tree.md

 https://0bin.net/paste/vvKhHDt8#pfYGz17gkj0ANOd5KuDVfFlMhGm1wwibtcK5NCR0YZf

 # 312
 I feel like we could use more meta type threads of a general or /rant nature, building a culture around robowaifus is important even if the discussion isn't directly applicable to the construction or programming of them.
-We have a team morale and sometimes we need a timeout to just bullshit on certain topics and to [spoiler] redpill [/spoiler] newcomers about [spoiler] w*men [/spoiler] without it dragging other threads down.
+We have a team morale and sometimes we need a timeout to just bullshit on certain topics and to %% redpill %% newcomers about %% w*men %% without it dragging other threads down.

 # 313
 >>12556